darwin642/CLOUD-DEVOPS-HOMELAB/hybrid/readme.en.md

 # 🔗 Hybrid Cloud Lab

-A practical hybrid cloud laboratory combining **Microsoft Azure, Amazon Web Services, and an On-Premises Active Directory environment**.
+A practical hybrid cloud laboratory combining **Microsoft Azure, Amazon Web Services, Google Cloud Platform and an On-Premises Active Directory environment**.

 The goal of the project is to connect cloud platforms with an existing On-Premises infrastructure and demonstrate practical **hybrid connectivity, hybrid identity, and cross-environment communication**.